Hurricane Rita: Louisiana

 Although Rita weakened before it made landfall in Louisiana, it still produced a significant storm surge, which reached 16.2 ft in Cameron.
 The city also recorded sustained winds of 77 mph, with gusts to 112 mph, before the anemometer failed.
 As the eyewall moved ashore, Rita produced Category 3 winds in a very small area, although tropical storm-force winds extended as far east as Baton Rouge.
 Farther inland, Lake Charles recorded gusts to 96 mph.
+Shreveport recorded a wind gust of 53 mph and a minimum pressure of 984 mb, their second-lowest on record.
 Much of the state's coastline had above normal tides, reaching 4 to 7 ft above normal in southeastern Louisiana.
 The floodwaters adding to the devastation caused by Hurricane Katrina a month earlier, damaging levees in Jefferson and Terrebonne parishes, as well as levees that had been repaired near New Orleans.
 The city, still flooded since Katrina, remained flooded until October 11.
 The hurricane also dropped heavy rainfall in Louisiana, reaching 16.00 in in Bunkie.
 In the Green Canyon offshore southern Louisiana, strong waves from Rita broke a tension-leg platform from its moorings.
 It was decommissioned and turned into a reef site.

 Hurricane Rita left $4 billion in damage across southwestern Louisiana.
 The hurricane's impacts were varied across the state.
 One man drowned in Lake Charles near a sunken shrimp boat.
 After its passage, more than 1 million people were without power in the state, including residents still without power after Katrina.